In this explainer, we will learn how to write an equation to describe the proportional relationship of data in a table or a graph.

 for the number of pages read

-If Daniel is reading at a constant speed, then the number of pages he reads is proportional to the reading time.
+If Seif is reading at a constant speed, then the number of pages he reads is proportional to the reading time.
 This means that this number of pages is then given by the time multiplied by a certain constant, which is called constant of proportionality or unit rate.

-To decide using the values given in the table whether Daniel is reading at a constant speed, we need to check if the values given in each column are in the same ratio.
+To decide using the values given in the table whether Seif is reading at a constant speed, we need to check if the values given in each column are in the same ratio.
 The first ratio is 9 pages in 12 minutes.
 This can be reduced to 3 pages read every 4 minutes.
 The second ratio is 21 pages read in 28 minutes.
 As , we need to check if .
 This is true, so or

 We can check in the same way that all the pairs of values given in the table are in the same ratio.